 Applying a student or postgraduate loan

-If you need to apply a student or postgraduate loan deduction, go to the employee details under tax settings - select which student loan or choose yes to postgraduate loan.
+If you need to apply a student or postgraduate loan deduction, go to the employee details and edit tax settings - select which student loan to apply or choose yes to postgraduate loan.
 Shape will start calculating from the next pay period.

 If you have an off-payroll worker, you do not need to deduct student or postgraduate loans.